LGBTQ rights in Albania: Republic of Albania

 The age of consent has been equal at 14 for all, regardless of gender and/or sexual orientation, since 2001.

 In the summer of 1994 the government of Albania put forward a draft Penal code under which homosexuality would have remained illegal, but with the maximum sentence reduced from the previous ten years in prison to three years.
 A campaign by the Gay Albania Society within Albania, and international pressure orchestrated by ILGA, in which the Council of Europe played an important role, led to the withdrawal of this draft law.

 On 20 January 1995 the Albanian Parliament legalized consensual same-sex sexual relations in Albania.

 Recognition of same-sex relationships

 Same-sex marriage or civil unions are not currently recognised in Albania.
 Even though then Prime Minister Sali Berisha announced in July 2009 that he would support the recognition of civil marriages, the proposed anti-discrimination law, unanimously approved on 4 February 2010, never addressed same-sex marriage.
 Gay rights groups praised the new law but said they hoped that Berisha would eventually keep to his promise on legalising same-sex marriage.

 Igli Totozani, the then People's Advocate, announced in October 2013 that he would be drafting a bill for parliament to debate on changes to the family code that would allow for same-sex marriage to be introduced.
 But as of 2024 no change has happened, with LGBT activists criticising the inaction of the government.

+Following a 2024 declaration, the Orthodox Church of Albania was accused by ILGA-Europe of disseminating disinformation via "pro-family" groups, specifically regarding claims of "propaganda" and LGBTQ "infiltration" of schools.
+The Church's official position defined same-sex marriage as an "unnatural deviation" and a "foreign imposition" that contradicts the "natural order."
+Despite human rights organizations labeling such rhetoric as false, the Church maintained that legalizing same-sex marriage would result in "social catastrophes" and violate the "natural order" of the family.